 These healthy pumpkin pancakes are made with oat flour that can easily be gluten-free if you’re using certified gluten-free oats, similar to our oat flour pancakes and oatmeal pancakes.
 They contain no refined sugar but use maple syrup instead and contain loads of nutrients from kefir, olive oil, cinnamon, and almond butter.
 They are seriously the best and something to look forward to on the weekends!
-Try them topped with maple cinnamon butter or candied almond butter to really help the flavors pop.
+Try them topped with maple cinnamon butter, cinnamon whipped cream, or candied almond butter to really help the flavors pop.

 The pumpkin spice flavors are flexible and customizable to your preferred tastes.
 These are the kind of pancakes that will satisfy anyone who is wanting a healthy pancake recipe but also show any skeptics that healthy pancakes rival any regularly made pancake in taste and texture!

 - Quick or Regular Cooking Oats – Add oats to a blender or food processor and make them into a coarse meal or flour.
 This will be used as the structure of the pancake in place of all-purpose flour found in “regular” pumpkin pancakes.
 Save some oats for oatmeal and you’ve got a complete breakfast or brunch menu.
 Steel cut oats won’t work for this recipe, so make sure to avoid those.

 - Baking Powder – Baking powder gives a nice rise when combined with the acid in the kefir and will make your pancakes nice and fluffy.

 - Cinnamon – A delicious spice that pairs so well with pumpkin and maple syrup.
 You could substitute pumpkin pie spice here if you’d like.